 But what are all these shades of red?
 How do you tell one from the other, or are they all just different names for the same colour?
 What about dark reds and light reds?
 Are they all even truly reds?
 And what is the historic origin of these rich and frequently evocative names?
-In this page I look at all these aspects of the colour red.
-Above all, I look at a range of different reds and how they are created using the system of colour production most common in visual display units - RGB.
+In this article I will examine all aspects of the colour red.
+Above all, I will look at a range of different reds and how they are created using the system of colour production most common in visual display units: RGB.

 Unless otherwise indicated, all images on this page have been created by the author using 'Paint' or 'Photoshop' programmes.